 Guatemala has gained an international reputation as having one of the highest year-round concentrations of billfish, particularly Pacific sailfish.
 In fact, scientists who have studied the large numbers of sailfish off the coast of Guatemala have concluded this region may be the largest breeding ground for Pacific sailfish in the world.
 While the prime season in Guatemala is November through May, sailfish can be caught twelve months a year.
 The coast in this area of Guatemala forms a giant bay with strong rotating currents flowing west-to-east from the Mexican coast having turned back after hitting the coast of El Salvador.
 This creates an enormous “ocean eddy” – rich with bait and pelagic fish.
 Sailfish, dorado, tuna, blue marlin, black marlin, striped marlin, and a large number of other species congregate in this area in great numbers.
 Inshore fishing in the region offers good action for roosterfish and jack crevalle as well.

 The sportfishing fleet in this area is fairly small, meaning that overall fishing pressure is light.
 It is a rarity to see another boat while fishing offshore and you will usually have Guatemala’s calm ocean all to yourself.
 Depending upon water conditions, fishing may be as close as eight miles from shore or as far as fifty miles out.
 You will find captains and crew to be educationally focused, so no matter if you are a veteran bluewater angler or someone who is completely new to this exciting style of fishing, they will teach you how to be successful.
 The Lodge carries a variety of top-notch fly equipment, and lightweight conventional tackle is available onboard as well.
-The Lodge also does offer a unique snook program in the channels around the Lodge.
+The Lodge also offers a unique snook program in the channels around the Lodge.
 After your bluewater fishing day, guests can often use smaller panga-style boats to blind cast around structures in the inland canals.

 Boats and Equipment

 Blue Bayou’s fleet consists of 28 to 38-foot, twin-diesel yachts.
 Bertrams, Albemarle, and Hatteras are what they typically run.
 All the boats are well-maintained, consume minimum fuel, and have a very experienced crew for all tackle approaches (fly, light conventional, inshore, live bait, etc.).
-In addition, the head Captain is a USCG certified 100-ton master captain with seven-plus years in Guatemala and lots of personal fly fishing experience throughout the US.
+In addition, the head Captain is a USCG-certified 100-ton master captain with seven-plus years in Guatemala and lots of personal fly fishing experience throughout the US.
 This will make communication easy!
-The equipment on board for those renting includes Tibor, Abel and Penn 12 to 13-weight reels and Temple Fork rods.
+The equipment on board for those renting includes Tibor, Abel, and Penn 12 to 13-weight reels and Temple Fork rods.

 Rates and Terms